tjohann/ambient_tracking_with_raspi/README.md

 Build kernel
 ------------

-I use a custom kernel [Build custom kernel for the Raspi2](Documentation/howto_kernel.txt).
+I use a custom kernel, see [build custom kernel for the Raspi2](Documentation/howto_kernel.txt) for a simpel howto.

+Actual kernel version:

+	5.10.x (NO RT-PREEMPT)

 DockerPi Sensor Hub
 -------------------

-I use the DockerPi Sensor shield, direct connected to the raspi.
+I use the DockerPi Sensor shield (https://wiki.52pi.com/index.php/DockerPi_Sensor_Hub_Development_Board_SKU:%20_EP-0106), direct connected to the raspi.
 The resulting problem is, that the ECU could have an effect on the measured temperatur.
-Thats on of the reason, why the CPUFreq governor is **conservative**
+Thats on of the reason, why the CPUFreq governor is **conservative**.

 Display
 -------

-I use a LCD2004 display connected to the raspi via I2C modul.
+I use one of the very common LCD2004 displays, connected to the raspi via I2C modul (see http://wiki.sunfounder.cc/index.php?title=I2C_LCD2004 as an example).

 Powermanagement
 ---------------

-The default CPUFreq governor is **conservative**, which results in a frequency of 600MHz instead of 900MHz.
+The default CPUFreq governor is **conservative**, which results in a frequency mostly of 600MHz instead of 900MHz.

 Additional libraries/tools
 --------------------------

-To control the device i use my daemon baalued (https://github.com/tjohann/baalued) which is based on libbalue (https://github.com/tjohann/libbaalue).
+To control the device i use my daemon baalued (https://github.com/tjohann/baalued), which is based on libbalue (https://github.com/tjohann/libbaalue).

 Additional scripts